-"Bordeaux isn't just "buttoned-down luxury" folks just need to look behind the label to discover the soul of @BordeauxWines"
+"Bordeaux isn't just "buttoned-down luxury" folks just need to look behind the label to discover the soul of @BordeauxWines."

-The Cru Bourgeois certification and classification is done on a yearly basis.
+"If Cru Bourgeois is on a wine label it means that the wine has been examined and certified as having the high enough quality and taste characteristics to qualify as a Cru Bourgeois." ~ The KitchnThe Cru Bourgeois certification [a system which continues to evolve] and classification is done on a yearly basis.
 Therefore, having it one year is no guarantee that you will have it the following year.
-Now that said, from what I've observed while I was there last year, is that the Bordelais in the Medoc have created their own slice of wine paradise with this certification, one that doesn't come with the expensive price tag far too many associate with Bordeaux.
+Now that said, from what I've observed while I was there last year, is that the Bordelais in the Medoc has created their own slice of wine paradise with this certification, one that doesn't come with the expensive price tag far too many associates with Bordeaux.

-A wine which had been featured on the inside cover of Wine Speculator, heralding its marvelous achievements of being picked for their magazines 2011 Top-100 wines of the year list.
-That of course is quite a high-honor, and I'd like to say congratulations, job well done.
+If I remember correctly, back then they were selling this wine for right around $24 if my memory serves me correctly.
+This wine is what I'd call a “drink now and drink often” classic Cru Bourgeois at its best.
+This wine had been featured on the inside cover of Wine Speculator, heralding its marvelous achievements of being picked for their magazines 2011 Top-100 wines of the year list.
+That, of course, is quite a high-honor, and I'd like to say congratulations, job well done.

 Positioned at number ninety-six on the WS "best of the year" list [just made the cut].
 The folks at WS scored this wine 90 points and labeled it as I have; a drink now and drink often with a solid buy recommendation.I took that to mean that this wine may not have the stuffing for long-term [10-15 years] cellaring, which I think is the point.

-While Bordeaux has been seen by many as wines which often rewards only those among us who are patient enough to allow [time in the cellar] the wine to properly mature.
+While Bordeaux has been seen by many as wines which often rewards only those among us who are patient enough to allow [time in the cellar] the wine to suitably mature.
 After uncorking this wine more than once, I think this wine was made in a style which I would label as "immediate appeal" a very approachable Medoc to the buy today, drink today then repeat.

-On the palate a delicious northern Medoc blend that captivates in what I would call a far more finesse type approach, as it does not hit you over the head with a basket of ripe dark and red fruits but subtly endears itself to you, like a significant other feeding ya some fruit, while you're blindfolded.
+On the palate: A delicious northern Medoc blend that captivates in what I would call a far more finesse type approach.
+As it does not hit you over the head with a basket of ripe dark and red fruits but subtly endears itself to you, like a 'significant-other' feeding ya some fruit, while you're blindfolded.
 So you have ripe fruits laid over smooth tannins, like blackberry and blackcurrant and more earthy type suggestions of cocoa and cedar lead to the rich, yet complex medium length finish.
 A real foodie type wine sure to please a majority of palates.

 What's the Score: I gave this wine a solid 89 points back then and still stand by that score.
-While I'm at it; I'd like to couple that score with a hearty "buy" recommendation.
+While I'm at it; I'd like to couple that scores with a hearty "buy" recommendation.
 Now if you can score this wine for under $20, it's quite the "good-buy" for the adventurous foodie and even the wandering-wino looking for their next thrill ride down tasty lane.